SleepDeprived0025/WeatherConch/README.md

 # Weather Conch

 A website to quickly check the weather in any location using [OpenWeather Api](https://openweathermap.org/).
 This was a project mainly for me to practice working with Api and understanding data in JSON.
+The website will tell you the current temperature, what it feels like and the weather description for the location you've provided.

 ## This was built with
 - Node
 - Express
 - EJS
 - Axios

 ## To view the project **locally**: